DefElement: an encyclopedia of finite element definitions

 Since its introduction, Ciarlet's triple---with some small notable adjustments---has become the widely accepted definition of a finite element, and it has been used to define a huge range of elements designed for specific applications including fluid dynamics \cite{guzman-neilan,rannacher-turek}, plate deformation \cite{pechstein-schoberl}, and solid mechanics \cite{serendipity}.
 Details of Ciarlet's triple and an overview of different element types is presented in \cref{sec:definition}.

-Often, only the lowest-order version of an element is introduced initially, with higher-order versions and versions on other cell types presented in subsequent papers.
+Often, only the lowest-order version of an element on a single cell type is introduced initially, with higher-order versions and versions on other cell types presented in subsequent papers.
 This can make tracking down appropriate elements that would be suitable for solving a particular problem a challenging task.
 To simplify this task, we have created DefElement, an online encyclopedia of finite element definitions hosted at \href{https://defelement.org}{defelement.org}\footnote{DefElement was originally hosted at \href{https://defelement.com}{defelement.com}.
 This old URL now forwards to \href{https://defelement.org}{defelement.org}}.
+The name DefElement is a shortening of \emph{def}initions of \emph{element}s, and partially inspired by the use of the \texttt{def} keyword in Python \cite{python}.
 DefElement contains the definitions of a large number of finite elements and useful information about each one.
 Our encyclopedia was partly inspired by the Periodic Table of Finite Elements \cite{periodic-table}, which displays the elements in four common de Rham families, and the Online Encyclopedia of Integer Sequences (OEIS) \cite{oeis}.